mojaloop/documentation/docs/community/contributing/design-review.md

       view to maintaining cohesion across the entire Mojaloop codebase.

-For non-trivial changes, this process involves working collaboratively with the Mojaloop Design Authority to produce a design document which captures the various elements of the proposed change.
+For non-trivial changes, this process involves working collaboratively with the Mojaloop Design Authority to produce a design document which captures the various elements of the proposed change in a sufficient level of detail.
 Once the change is implemented, this document goes on to form part of our community documentation, helping others understand the rationale behind the design decisions made historically as our software evolves.

 ## What is Code Review